basnijholt/supercurrent-majorana-nanowire/README.md

 ## generate-data.ipynb
 Generates numerical data used in the paper.

+## mean-free-path.ipynb
+Calculates the mean-free path using the data that is generated in `generate-data.ipynb`.

 ## explore-data.ipynb
 Interactively explore data files uploaded on the 4TU library.
 See for example current-phase relations for different system lengths, disorder strengths, with